Fairfield City Museum & Gallery

 Photography: Phoenix Eye

 It’s time to make some noise!
-Fort Thunder: An Electro-Acoustic Playground is an immersive sonic wonderland and participatory art experience for the local children and families of Fairfield, one of Australia’s most culturally and linguistically diverse communities and home to many immigrants and refugees.
-Fort Thunder is an inclusive and interactive space, designed to inspire and ignite the collective imagination through play and collaboration around sonic experiences that do not rely on language.
+Fort Thunder: An Electro-Acoustic Playground is an immersive sonic wonderland and participatory art experience for children and families.
+Fort Thunder is an inclusive and interactive space, designed to inspire and ignite the collective imagination through play and collaboration around sonic experiences.
 This participatory art experience is a cause and effect environment – where actions are rewarded with sounds in unexpected and magical ways.

 Keg de Souza’s practice investigates social and spatial environments, influenced by her formal training in architecture and experiences of radical spaces through squatting and organising.
 She is interested in how unusual temporary architectures can change the way we teach, learn and interact with each other.
 De Souza works with various media including inflatable architecture, food, film, mapping and dialogue to explore the politics of space.